 - If a card is marked as 100% complete, it will move to the Done column.

-Labels (also known as resources) can be added to cards to indicate a team assignment, task status or type, and more.
+Labels can be added to cards to indicate a team assignment, task status or type, and more.
 They serve as visual tags displayed on your card to make scanning your board easier.

-Add a resource by opening the card’s Edit window and selecting the circular (+) icon to the right of the task’s name field.
-Then, either selecting an existing resource from the drop-down or selecting the Add new person/resource link at the bottom of the drop-down window to add a new resource.
+Add a label by opening the card’s Edit window and selecting the circular (+) icon to the right of the task’s name field.
+Then, either selecting an existing label from the drop-down or selecting the Add new person/label link at the bottom of the drop-down window to add a new label.

-If a resource has been assigned a specific color, the label on your card will appear in the assigned color.
+If a label has been assigned a specific color, the label on your card will appear in the assigned color.

-To remove a label from a card, open the card’s Edit window, and click on any of the circular user/resource icons at the top of the window to adjust the task assignments.
-Uncheck the resource you’d like to remove, then click Done.
+To remove a label from a card, open the card’s Edit window, and click on any of the circular user/label icons at the top of the window to adjust the task assignments.
+Uncheck the label you’d like to remove, then click Done.

 If you created a board from an existing project, don’t sweat it!
 All the people you invited to your project will come along with you on your venture into Board view.